RenderKit/oidn/README.md

 However, accessing the data on the host through this pointer is possible only if the buffer was created with a storage mode that enables this, i.e., any mode *except* `OIDN_STORAGE_DEVICE`.
-Note that a null pointer may be returned if the buffer is empty or getting a pointer to data with device storage is not supported by the device.
+Note that a `NULL` pointer may be returned if the buffer is empty or getting a pointer to data with device storage is not supported by the device.

 In some cases better performance can be achieved by using device storage for buffers.
 Such data can be accessed on the host by copying to/from